 You Want to Serve Notice/Your Tenant Has Served Notice

-At the time of writing, both Section 21 and Section 8 Notices are subject to a minimum of 3 months’ landlord notice (1 for the tenant).
+At the time of writing, both Section 21 and Section 8 Notices are subject to a minimum of 6 months’ landlord notice (the tenant’s notice period remains unchanged).
 The notice form itself has also been updated.
 Click here for the correct Section 21 and Section 8 Notices to use during the coronavirus pandemic.

 As we all know, incomes are being affected due to the outbreak.